dials/dials/doc/sphinx/documentation/getting_started.rst

  - :samp:`scan_varying=true` - allow the crystal orientation and unit cell constants to vary during the scan
  - :samp:`mp.nproc=1` - only use one processor [#f1]_
- - :samp:`intensity.algorithm=sum` - force summation integration instead of
+ - :samp:`profile_fitting=False` - force summation integration instead of
    the default profile fitting
  - :samp:`block_size=N` - for some N, split the data set into N degree blocks for integration, so as not to overload the computer.
 A sensible default will